kennethreitz/responder/docs/source/quickstart.rst

         # Parse the incoming data as form-encoded.
-        # Note: 'json' and 'yaml' formats are also supported.
+        # Note: 'json' and 'yaml' formats are also automatically supported.
-        data = await resp.media('form')
+        data = await resp.media()

         # Process the data (in the background).
         process_data(data)